 This was an ingenious innovation at time the weapon was released and one would expect no less from T.C.
 Johnson.
 In fact, it was this novel design that required Winchester to design a special round specifically to work for this mechanism.
 This made the Model 1903 a bit of a toy and not the most practical weapon in the world, which is why it fell out of the public eye comparatively quickly.
 When the weapon was redesigned, it was essentially done so to accommodate the 22 Long Rifle, which by that point had become one of the premier rounds in the United States.

 An interesting tidbit about this mechanism and the marketing is that Winchester chose to advertise the weapon as an “automatic rifle.”
 By today’s standards, we would consider it to be a semi-automatic rifle, because it only fires a single round for each trigger pull.
 Fortunately, so does the Bureau of Alcohol Tobacco and Firearms.

 The .22 Winchester Auto performs much like a .22 Long, except that the bullet is heavier – this added weight, however, does not give the .22 Win Auto overall performance gain.
 The muzzle velocity of the .22 Win Auto 45 grain LRN bullet is about 1,000 feet per second, and the muzzle energy barely exceeds 100 foot pounds.

-Winchester reworked their Model 1903 to accept the .22 Long Rifle cartridge in 1932.
-This effectively displaced the .22 Winchester Automatic from the shooting sports industry and it was soon obsolete.
+Winchester’s redesign of their Model 1903 to accept the .22 Long Rifle cartridge effectively displaced the .22 Winchester Automatic from the shooting sports industry, and the ammo was soon obsolete.
 Since that time, the ammunition has been produced a few times in small batches, the latest run coming from Aguila.